patrikx3/redis-ui/README.md

   * This application is usable up to 100k keys - given it pre-loads all keys and related info at once plus sorting - with natural comparing ...
     * In that case, loading all keys into the browser takes about maximum 5-15 seconds
     * For big key set to be usable paging should be a maximum 100 keys / page, though for 50 is the sweetest spot
   * This application is not recommended with over 100k keys, because it might just crash the NodeJs server.
 I can understand there are use cases where you need over 100k keys, but this is not that p3x-redis-ui.
-To make it to work with large set vs more functional cute app, it would require a larger re-architect, of course you can find a better software on the web for large sets or pure redis-cli.
-    * With some help, this could be implemented, but for now it looks like I will never use over 1k keys ...
-    * Besides, there are functions like sorting and tree options that are very nice vs large sets ...
+    * This app including functions like sorting and tree options that are fancy vs large sets ...

 This software is more functional than fast ...